 Completing 1 year of service entitles employees to paid annual leave of 30 years.
 In case an employee has completed more than 6 months of continuous service, but short of 1 year, he or she is entitled to 2 days of leave for every month of completed service.
-Carrying over of unused leave is not allowed; instead, the employees are entitled to payment for their unused leave.
+Unused leaves cannot be carried over; instead, the employees are entitled to payment for their unused leave.

 In the DIFC, employees are entitled to 20 days of paid annual vacation after completing 3 months at work.
 Employees are allowed to carry over all of the 20 days if unused.

-Employees are entitled to 90 days of sick leave in Dubai, but only 45 days need to be paid.
+Employees are entitled to 90 days of sick leave in Dubai, though only 45 days can be paid.
 Out of the 45 days of paid sick leave, an employee receives 100% reimbursement for the first 15 days and 50% for the remainder.
 Entitlement of paid sick leave is not valid during the probationary period.
 Sick leave is canceled for an eligible employee if the illness or injury was caused due to misconduct, such as consumption of narcotics or alcohol.